Clarence Darrow was a criminal lawyer, a civil libertarian and more.

-It was asserted that this rendered them unfit to be President and Vice President.
+It was asserted (by the President elect) that this rendered them unfit to be President and Vice President.

 On the President elect’s logic, Atticus Finch could not get elected as President or Vice President because he represented an unpopular client facing rape charges against a white woman.

 Nor could the current Chief Justice of the U.S. Supreme Court, John Roberts.
-Chief Justice Roberts represented John Ferguson who was executed.
+You see, Chief Justice Roberts represented John Ferguson who was executed.

 John Ferguson was executed after he tricked his way into a woman’s home and bound, blindfolded, and then shot eight people.
 Six of them died.
 While under indictment for those crimes, Ferguson murdered two teenagers on their way to church.
 What kind of lawyer would defend John Ferguson?
 The lawyer was Chief Justice John Roberts.

-The underlying legal philosophy is that we all have the right to a fair trial or, as is the preferred legal definition here in Australia, the right not to be tried unfairly and that a trial cannot be fair without a lawyer.
+The underlying legal philosophy is that we all have the right to a fair trial or, as is the preferred legal definition in Australia, the ‘right not to be tried unfairly‘.
+A trial cannot be fair without a lawyer.

-Criminal defence lawyers are provided to protect those most in need, in trouble, the unpopular, the little guy, the disadvantaged.
+Criminal defence lawyers are provided to protect those in trouble, the unpopular, the disadvantaged.

 Barristers must act on a first come, first served basis, just like cab drivers just as a cab driver must drive the next person in line at the rank (hence the reference to the (“the cab-rank rule“). “…..ethically, barristers are constrained not to choose their clients.”

-Clarence Darrow, a blessed soul, is likely up there somewhere in the main halls of Heaven, an angel with wings, harp, halo, hymn book, law book, palm branch and so forth spending his days with ol’ bald-headed St. Pete in advocating for wayward souls, defending them in their fight for forensic absolution from sin at Final Judgment.
+haloed, wigged & angel-winged carrying essentials like hymn-books law books & the Bible the Criminal Code as well as a palm branch, his harp & so forth spending his days with dear old blessed St. Pete in advocating for wayward souls, defending them in their fight for forensic absolution from sin at Final Judgment.

-Look there’s Justice Scalia, another dead lawyer in Heaven …. already on the bench at the Pearly Gates, robed,
+And, look, that’s Justice Scalia, another dead lawyer in Heaven on the bench at the Pearly Gates.
+Scalia is robed,